The following content applies to NA, APAC, and EMEA geos only.

-- You request that Adobe email your membership password to you
+- You request that Adobe email your membership password to you.

-- You make a purchase on the Adobe Store or another Adobe eCommerce system
+- You make a purchase on the Adobe Store or another Adobe eCommerce system.

-- You create a case in the Adobe Support Portal
+- You create a case in the Adobe Support Portal.

-- You convert a PDF using Create Adobe PDF Online
+- You convert a PDF using Create Adobe PDF Online.

-- A hosted service on Adobe.com requires you to verify your email address
+- A hosted service on Adobe.com requires you to verify your email address.

 If your organization has a spam appliance or application, ensure that it is configured to allow email from Adobe and Amazon Web Services.

-On many email servers, if you marked an email from Adobe as spam, ALL future Adobe emails automatically direct to your spam folder.
+On many email servers, if you marked an email from Adobe as spam, all future Adobe emails automatically direct to your spam folder.

 Modify your email address by following the steps in Solution 1.
 Or, modify your email address in the Edit Your Account Information page by clicking Change.
 For more information on how to modify your email addres, see Try a different email address.